- Tracking ASIN Profitability with myHorizons

 ASIN: ASIN stands for Amazon Standard Identification Number.
-An ASIN is a 10-character alphanumeric unique identifier assigned by Amazon and its partners for product identification within the Amazon organization
+An ASIN is a 10-character alphanumeric unique identifier.
+Amazon and its partners assign this identifier for product identification within the Amazon organization

-SKU: A Stock Keeping Unit or SKU is a number that is assigned to a product for the purpose of inventory management and ease of record-keeping.
+SKU: A Stock Keeping Unit or SKU is a number assigned to a product for inventory management and ease of record-keeping.
 A stock-keeping unit is a distinct type of item for sale, such as a product or service, and all attributes associated with the item type that distinguish it from other item types.

-Parent ASIN (or Parent Listing): The listing which is a nonbuyable entity used to relate child products.
+Parent ASIN (or Parent Listing): Listing that is a non-buyable entity that relates child products.